 On August 29, 2018, the GVN issued Decree 109 on Organic Agriculture that aims to promote organic production in Vietnam.
-This Decree bans the use of GE technology and inputs in organic production.
+This Decree bans the use of GE technology and inputs in organic production systems.
 In addition, this Decree allows the GVN to provide up to 100 percent funding to identify areas eligible for organic production and certify products conforming to Vietnamese standards on organic agriculture.
 This decree is available (in Vietnamese) at: https://luatvietnam.vn/nong-nghiep/nghi-dinh-109-2018-nd-cp-ve-nong-nghiep-huu-co-166604-d1.html.

-As of November 2020, MARD reported that Vietnam's organic farming area had significant growth during 2016-2020 (GAIN Report VM2021-0069).
-A national standard for organic production was issued since 2017, but there is still a lack of an effective and widely recognized mechanism in organic certification.
-However, the promotion of organic production at policy-level has resulted in a decline of outreach activities for biotech crops.
+As of November 2020, MARD reported that Vietnam's organic farming area had significant growth from 2016-2020 (GAIN Report VM2021-0069).
+Organic cultivation area reached 63,000 ha in 2021.
+A set of national standards for organic production was issued in 2017, but industry reports a lack of an effective and widely recognized organic certification mechanism.